-Convective Rainfall Rate (CRR) product is a Nowcasting tool that provides information on convective, and stratiform associated to convection, instantaneous rain rates and hourly accumulations.
-This product does not distinguish the phase of the estimated precipitation.
+Convective Rainfall Rate (GEO-CRR v4.0.2) product is a Nowcasting tool that provides information on convective, and stratiform associated to convection, instantaneous rain rates and hourly accumulations.

 In the processing of the product, CRR uses some calibration analytical functions that have been calibrated taking as "truth" the radar data.
 There are two types of functions: